zupanasolutions/PYG-29/README.md

 problem statement

-Pascal, Prince, and Naa recently started a consulting business where he is paid based on the number of hours and minutes he works on client projects.
+Pascal, Prince, and Naa recently started a consulting business.
+Nana, one of their employees, is paid based on the number of hours and minutes he works on client projects.

 He needs a time tracking program, where he enters the date and the time he started working on a task, and then the date and time when he finished a particular task.